 Due to changing degree requirements and class offerings, if students notice some courses (ex: THEA history options, THEA 2500, ARST in area 6, etc.) are not showing up correctly in Degreeworks, see Dina.
 She can verify which classes should count where, and request individual exceptions be made in Degreeworks if needed.

-The new major requirements plus areas of emphasis will be available starting Fall 2019, pending university-level approval.
+The new major requirements plus areas of emphasis will be available starting Fall 2019, (subject to NAST approval).
 Students who wish may change to the Fall 2019 Bulletin term once it is available.
 To read more about these upcoming changes, click here.